-The trial was located on a Johnny Appleseed Orchard in Longlands Road, Havelock North, Hawkes Bay.
+The trial was located n Longlands Road, Havelock North, Hawkes Bay.

-The bare-rooted Ambrosia apple saplings (grafted on to M9 rootstock) were planted in August 2016 in a commercial orchard.
-The planting Density was 3 m x 1.2 m and trees were trained using the standard central leader method.
+The bare-rooted SweeTango apple saplings (grafted on to M9 rootstock) were planted in August 2015 in a commercial orchard.
+The planting density was 3 m x 1.2 m and trees were trained using the standard central leader method.
 The soil type is a Longlands silt loam and all trees received the same standard fertiliser programme throughout the trial.

-A Mycorrcin programme was started one month after planting and continued for three years using the following treatment regime:
+A Mycorrcin programme was started one year after planting and continued for three years using the following treatment regime: